AndrewKovalenko/vertibar/README.md

 `<array>.tail` - is a readonly property implementing *tail of collection concept* from functional programming.
 Returns all but first elements from an array

+`<array>.dedup([optionalCondition])` - is a readonly property implementing *tail of collection concept* from functional programming.
+Returns all but first elements from an array

 ### Object
 `<anyObject>.deepCopy()` - returns a [deep copy](https://en.wikipedia.org/wiki/Object_copying) of an object